-When the husband/partner lack any sperm or have a very poor semen analysis (azoospermia, oligospermia, poor motility), Couples go for donor sperm (DI).
-Sperm donation is also an option when there is a genetic problem which is inherited.
+When the husband/partner lack any sperms or have a very poor semen analysis (azoospermia, oligospermia, poor motility), Couples go for donor sperm (DI).
+Sperm donation is also an option when there is a genetic problem that is inherited.
 Single women who want a child biologically also go for DI.
 You should be psychologically ready to go for DI. it is highly recommended that any patient who is seriously considering DI should see a counsellor who is experienced giving the right counselling infertility, and about trying DI.
 It is necessary that both partners should be comfortable to openly discuss the fears and questions.
 For many, it might mean dealing with certain questions of moral and ethical importance. for others it may be searching for questions about donor selection and whether to let the child conceived to know how they were conceived.

 - Donor selection includes information relating to a donor’s physical characteristics, which may be educational qualifications, career history, race, ethnic background, and overall health.
 Many banks give written profiles about the donors and some sperm banks are even provides non-identifiable knowledge about the donor (including photographs) as well as gives a service for adult offspring to get the information about the donor.